dbrdarski/idbx/README.md

 ## a.k.a LynxDB

 ### Introduction
 What is LynxDB?
-One way to describe it would an in-memory document database with built in versioning.
+One way to describe it would an in-memory document database with built-in versioning.
 It's an append only databse, which means documents can be updated and archived, but this is done through creating "revisions" of existing documents, so no data is ever lost in the process.

 The implementation at its core is based around the idea of structural sharing, which means any objects (deeply) equal by value (but not necessearly by reference) will get resolved to a single object when stored.
 All data is treated as immutable.